dnif-archive/SOC18-genesis/README.md

 --Users should have complex passwords that are long and use a combination of letters, special characters, numbers and upper- and lower-case letters.</br>

 From an IT perspective, prevention measures include </br>
-> Locking a login page for a certain amount of time after failed logins,</br>
+> •Locking a login page for a certain amount of time after failed logins,</br>
-> Extending the time between two logins when a wrong password is entered,</br>
+> •Extending the time between two logins when a wrong password is entered,</br>
-> Two-factor authentication, </br>
+> •Two-factor authentication, </br>
-> Using CAPTCHA to prevent automated attacks,</br>
+> •Using CAPTCHA to prevent automated attacks,</br>
-> Locking out an IP address with multiple failed logins.</br>
+> •Locking out an IP address with multiple failed logins.</br>
-> Using pattern of attacks and allocate control based resources likewise so as to avoid the attempts of attack</br>
+> •Using pattern of attacks and allocate control based resources likewise so as to avoid the attempts of attack</br>
-> Implementation of web application based and multi layered firewall would help to avoid such attacks</br>
+> •Implementation of web application based and multi layered firewall would help to avoid such attacks</br>

 Though these steps may hinder some attacks, for persistent hackers, it may just slow down their efforts, not stop them.
 And more sophisticated hackers—particular those using botnets—can circumvent some of these measures.In fact, some prevention methods, such as locking accounts, can backfire.
 Perpetrators can abuse the security measure and lock out hundreds of user accounts and launch a denial of service (DoS) attack.